CarleeSantel/nee-dcf/README.md

 NOPAT = EBIT × (1 − Effective Tax Rate)
 ```

-This normalizes for growth capex and is internally consistent with the revenue growth projections — new capital deployed generates new revenue, and the EBIT margin assumptions capture the earnings from those assets.
+It normalizes for capex (capital expidentures) and is much more consistent with the revenue growth projections — new deployed capital generates new revenue, and the EBIT margin assumptions implement the earnings from those assets instead.

 ### WACC

-WACC is built from market and financial data sourced at runtime:
+WACC is built from market data using (Weight of Equity × Cost of Equity) + (Weight of Debt × Cost of Debt × (1 - Tax Rate))

 ```
 Ke = Risk-Free Rate + β × Equity Risk Premium   (CAPM)